 In 1991, Mark learned about educator Carter G. Woodson’s lifelong concern that African American History had become marginalized, revised, and, in most cases, omitted from the nation’s history curricula and textbooks.
-He decided to rectify this by creating a collection that in a virtual walk through time, would present the history of Africans in America by documenting and exhibiting their struggles, accomplishments, contributions, and courage spanning five centuries.
-Mark strongly believes this rich history can be an uplifting force for change and must be preserved, taught, and remembered so that African Americans can confront the myths and appreciate their identity and legacy.
+To rectify this, Mark created a collection that, in a virtual walk through time, presents the story of Africans in America by documenting and exhibiting their struggles, accomplishments, contributions, and courage spanning five centuries.
+Integral to our national experience, this rich history can be an uplifting force for change that must be preserved, taught, and remembered so African Americans can appreciate their identity and legacy while confronting myths and common misconceptions.

 Beginning in early 2001, Mark worked closely with Congressmen John R. Lewis and J.C.
 Watts, as well as Senators Sam Brownback and Max Cleland, to create both the impetus and legislation for the Smithsonian’s National Museum of African American History and Culture that opened in September 2016.
 Original pieces from The Mitchell Collection were critical in stimulating the interest and action necessary to initiate the museum project.

 Mark Mitchell’s life’s work has been dedicated to collecting the artifacts presented today.
 Read on to see his work recognized by the Washington Post.